Counterfactual Credit Assignment in Model-Free Reinforcement Learning: Relation between HCA, CCA, and FC estimators

 \section{Relation between HCA, CCA, and FC estimators}

-The FC estimators generalizes both the HCA and CCA estimator.
+The FC estimators generalize both the HCA and CCA estimators.
 From FC, we can derive CCA by assuming that $\Phi_t$ and $A_t$ are conditionally independent (see next section).
 We can also derive state and return HCA from FC.

 For return HCA, we obtain both an all-action and baseline version of return HCA by choosing $\Phi_t=G_t$.
-For state HCA, we first need to decompose the return into sums of rewards, and apply the policy gradient estimator to each reward separately.
+For state HCA, we first need to decompose the return into a sum of rewards, and apply the policy gradient estimator to each reward separately.
 For a pair $(X_t, R_{t+k})$, and assuming that $R_{t+k}$ is a function of $X_{t+k}$ for simplicity, we choose $\Phi_t=X_{t+k}$.
 We then sum the different FC estimators for different values of $k$ and obtain both an all-action and single-action version of state HCA.

 Note however that HCA and CCA \emph{cannot} be derived from one another.
-Both estimators leverage different approaches for unbiasedness, one (HCA) leveraging importance sampling, and the other (CCA) eschewing importance sampling in favor of constraint satisfaction (in the context of inference, this is similar to the difference between obtaining samples of the posterior by importance sampling versus directly parametrizing the posterior distribution).
+Both estimators leverage different approaches for unbiasedness, one (HCA) leveraging importance sampling, and the other (CCA) eschewing importance sampling in favor of constraint satisfaction (in the context of inference, this is similar to the difference between obtaining samples of the posterior by importance sampling versus directly parameterizing the posterior distribution).

 \FloatBarrier